victortanws/filebox_with_polish/README.md

 ## Setup

- 1. Click the "Clone or download" button.
- 1. Select "Download ZIP".
+ 1. Follow [this guide](https://gist.github.com/raghubetina/22186869342fce3bec6b) to fork and clone this project.
- 1. Extract and open the entire folder in Atom.
+ 1. Open the entire folder in Atom.
  1. Open landing.html in Chrome.
+ 1. Commit and Sync your work often as you go along, and once you are finished.

 ## Suggested Steps